sclaflin/Plate-Minder/README.md

     # Increments are in seconds.
 Fractional values (i.e. "0.5") can be used for
     # sub-second capturing.
     captureInterval: 1
+  # Have an MJPEG stream?
+  - type: mjpeg
+    name: Garage
+    url: 'rtsp://<your camera>'
   # Have a video file you want to process?
   - type: file
     name: Southbound